Sharath15eUR/Dinesh-kumar/NETWORKING/MODULE_05/Q1/README.md

 - ARP Requests use broadcast to query all devices on the network.
 - ARP Replies use unicast to deliver the resolved MAC address to the requester.

-This assignment highlights the importance of ARP in enabling communication at the data link layer by resolving IP addresses to MAC addresses in both Wireshark captures and Packet Tracer simulations.